-Family Choice of Rent
+A. Family Choice of Rent

-Upon admission and usually at the time of the annual reexamination (but in no case less than annually) the Authority shall provide tenants with a choice of options for rent, in accordance with the Quality Housing and Work Responsibilities Act.
+Upon admission and usually at the time of the annual reexamination (but in no case less than annually) HAGC shall provide tenants with a choice of options for rent, in accordance with the Quality Housing and Work Responsibilities Act.
 The choices are an income-based rent or a flat rent.

-Those tenants that select the income-based rent shall pay the greatest of (1) 10% of monthly gross income, (2) 30% of monthly adjusted income, or (3) welfare rent (if applicable-Welfare Rent does not apply in this locality).

-Those tenants that select the flat rent shall pay a fixed monthly rental amount (not based on the family's income) as determined by the Authority for the particular dwelling unit occupied by the family.
+- 1. Those tenants that select the income-based rent shall pay the greatest of (1) ten percent (10%) of monthly gross income, (2) thirty percent (30%) of monthly adjusted income, or (3) welfare rent (if applicable-Welfare Rent does not apply in this locality). - 2.
+Those tenants that select the flat rent shall pay a fixed monthly rental amount (not based on the family's income) as determined by HAGC for the particular unit occupied by the family.

-The Authority will provide residents with the amount of the flat rent for the unit and wherever possible, will calculate the income-based rent, or at least provide an estimate, so that the family may make an informed decision.
+HAGC will provide tenants with the amount of the flat rent for the unit and wherever possible, will calculate the income-based rent, or at least provide an estimate, so that the family may make an informed decision.

-Determination of Flat Rents
+B. Determination of Flat Rent

 Flat rents are market-based rents.
 They vary by unit size and type and also by development location.
-Once each year, at the annual recertification, all residents are offered the choice of paying an income-based rent or the Flat rent.
-Flat rents represent the actual market value of Authority's housing units.
-At least annually, the Authority will determine the flat rent amount for each Public Housing dwelling unit size and type.
-This will be accomplished through a comparability study that utilizes the Section 8 Rent Reasonableness Database to locate 3 comparable unassisted units for each Public Housing unit size and type in order to determine the reasonable market value of each unit size and type.
+Once each year, at the annual recertification, all tenants are offered the choice of paying an income-based rent or the Flat rent.
+Flat rents represent the actual market value of HAGC's housing units.
+At least annually, HAGC will determine the flat rent amount for each Public Housing unit size and type.
+This will be accomplished through a comparability study that utilizes the Section 8 Rent Reasonableness Database to locate three (3) comparable unassisted units for each Public Housing unit size and type in order to determine the reasonable market value of each unit size and type.
 The flat rent of a unit represents the gross amount of rent (it includes the utility allowance).

-The Authority shall maintain records regarding the calculation of the reasonable market value for each Public Housing unit size and type.
-The data from the market survey is broken down as follows.
+HAGC shall maintain records regarding the calculation of the reasonable market value for each Public Housing unit size and type.
+The data from the market survey is broken down as follows:

-- 1) Unit Type (i.e. single family, multiple dwelling, or town house);
+- 1. Unit Type (i.e., single family, multiple dwelling, or town house);

-- 2) Bedroom Size;
+- 2. Bedroom Size.

-- 3) Census Tract; and
+- 3. Census Tract; and

-4) Zip Code.
+- 4. Zip Code.

-The information obtained for each unit includes items such as contract rent, tenant- supplied utilities, age of unit, and amenities.
+The information obtained for each unit includes items such as contract rent, tenant-supplied utilities, age of unit, and amenities.
 The gross rent is clearly indicated for each comparable unit.

 Information for the market survey is obtained from newspaper and rental advertisements and new listings from landlords.
-The Authority also makes telephones calls and mails letters to owners participating in the Section 8 Voucher program in order to obtain information such as tenant supplied utilities that was not included in advertisements.
+HAGC also makes telephones calls and mails letters to owners participating in the Section 8 Housing Choice Voucher Program in order to obtain information such as tenant supplied utilities that were not included in advertisements.

-Financial Hardship
+C. Financial Hardship

-The Authority will switch the family from a flat rent to an income-based rent when the family experiences a financial hardship.
-A financial hardship shall be considered if the family experiences, and the Authority is able to verify, any one of the following:
+HAGC will switch the family from a flat rent to an income-based rent when the family experiences financial hardship.
+A financial hardship shall be considered if the family experiences, and HAGC is able to verify, any one of the following:

-- The income of the family has decreased because of the loss or reduction of employment (it is intended that such loss not be voluntary on the part of the family). - There is a death in the family which results in a loss of income or assistance. - There is an increase in the family's expenses for medical costs, childcare expenses, transportation, or education. - Other circumstances that may be determined by the Authority on a case by case basis.
+- 1. The income of the family has decreased because of the loss or reduction of employment (it is intended that such loss not be voluntary on the part of the family). - 2.
+There is a death in the family which results in a loss of income or assistance. - 3.
+There is an increase in the family's expenses for medical costs, childcare expenses, transportation, or education. - 4.
+Other circumstances that may be determined by HAGC on a case-by-case basis.